Carol Peletier: Season 4

-In the season premiere, "30 Days Without an Accident", six months after the conflict with the Governor has ended, Carol begins secretly teaching the children of the prison how to use knives to defend themselves and not to have any sympathy for the walkers.
+In the season premiere, "30 Days Without an Accident", six months has passed since the conflict with the Governor has ended.
+Carol begins secretly teaching the children of the prison to have no sympathy for the walkers, as well as how to use knives to defend themselves.
 Carl Grimes discovers the lessons are taking place, and she asks him not to tell his father.
-In the episode, "Infected", Carol begins caring for two girls, Lizzie (Brighton Sharbino) and Mika (Kyla Kenedy), after killing their father Ryan who was bitten by a walker.
+In the episode, "Infected", Carol begins caring for two girls, Lizzie (Brighton Sharbino) and Mika (Kyla Kenedy), after killing their father, Ryan, who was bitten by a walker.
 This makes Carol even more determined to keep those she cares about safe.
-In the episode "Isolation", when a new disease starts spreading in the prison, two people who are infected are killed – Karen (Melissa Ponzio) the Woodbury survivor and girlfriend of Tyreese (Chad L. Coleman), and prison newcomer David.
-Unknown to the other survivors, Carol killed them in their sleep and burned their bodies in the belief it would stop the infection from spreading.
-An enraged Tyreese finds the burned bodies and attacks Rick while Carol watches, and later demands that Rick find the killer.
+In the episode "Isolation", when a new disease starts spreading in the prison, two people who are infected are killed – Karen (Melissa Ponzio), the Woodbury survivor and girlfriend of Tyreese (Chad L. Coleman), and prison newcomer David.
+Unknown to the other survivors, Carol killed them in their sleep and burned their bodies, believing it would stop the infection from spreading.
+Tyreese is enraged when he discovers the burned bodies and attacks Rick while Carol watches, and later demands that Rick find the killer.
 Despite the deaths of Karen and David, the infection continues to spread.
 Carol discovers Lizzie is ill, but reassures her that she will be fine.
 Tyreese asks Carol to look after his sister, Sasha (Sonequa Martin-Green), who is also ill, believing Carol is a very caring person, which upsets Carol even more.
 Later, she is shown recklessly pumping up water despite knowing walkers are nearby, and is forced to flee as Rick shoots them down to save her.
 Rick soon uncovers the truth and confronts Carol over the murders.
-In the episode, "Indifference", Rick and Carol go on a supply run together to gather medical supplies to help Hershel.
-Carol talks more about her past, revealing her late husband pushed her down the stairs on at least three occasions and she learned how to fix a dislocated arm because she was too afraid to go to the hospital.
-They discuss the murders of Karen and David and Carol explains that, at the time, she believed killing them would stop the spread of the infection, therefore saving the lives of everyone else in the prison.
-During the supply run, Rick sees how different Carol has become and ultimately decides that she cannot return to the prison.
+In the episode "Indifference" Rick and Carol go on a medical supply run together in order to help Hershel.
+Carol talks more about her past, revealing her late husband had pushed her down the stairs on at least three occasions and that she learned how to fix a dislocated shoulder because she was too afraid to go to the hospital.
+They discuss the murders of Karen and David and Carol explains that, at the time, she believed killing them would stop the spread of the infection and save the lives of everyone else in the prison.
+Rick realizes how different Carol has become and ultimately decides that she cannot return to the prison.
 He sees her as a threat, but is also concerned that Tyreese will kill her when he finds out that she murdered Karen.
 Carol is forced to accept banishment, leaving everyone she cares about behind.